rancher/rancher.github.io/rancher/v1.4/en/cattle/secrets/index.md

 By providing the location of the file, the `MYSQL_ROOT_PASSWORD` environment variable will use the value from the file.

-### Known Vulnerabilites
+### Known Vulnerabilities

-* Rancher server container exposes the encrption key
+* Compromised Rancher server container
    * Secrets stored in Rancher contain the same level of trust as CI systems such as Travis CI and Drone.
 Since the encryption keys are stored directly in the Rancher server container, any compromise of the Rancher server should be treated as a compromise of your secret data.
 Rancher will be working to mitigate this condition in a future release.
    > **Note:** If you are using Vault for your encryption, create a policy that limits the access of the token used by Rancher server.
-* Hosts have access to the keys of the running containers
+* Compromised Host
-  * Since secrets of a running container are stored in a volume on the host, a compromised host can access the secrets of all containers on the host.
-The attacke can not list or request additional secrets to be placed on a host.
+  * If a host is compromised, secrets of all containers on the host can be accessed.
+The attacker can not list or request additional secrets to be placed on a host.
-* Container Acccess
+* Container Access
-  * If a user has access to be able to execute into a container, the secrets of the container can be accessed through the volumed stored in the container.
+  * If a user has access to be able to execute into a container, the secrets of the container can be accessed through the volume stored in the container.
 Containers can be accessed through the following methods:
     * UI Access through "Exec Shell"
     * Rancher CLI
     * Docker